Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 Piles vs Fissures

 Hemorrhoidal veins, or piles, are enlarged in the anus or lower rectum.
 Pain, itching, and bleeding during bowel movements are piles symptoms.
-Numerous things, such as constipation, pregnancy, or obesity, can contribute to them.
+Numerous causes, such as constipation, pregnancy, or obesity, can contribute to them.

 Contrarily, fissures are tiny tears in the skin near the anus.
 They may result from inflammatory bowel disease, persistent diarrhoea, or passing hard stools.
 Fissures can cause itching, discomfort, bleeding during bowel movements, and other symptoms like pain.